NY1—February 7, 2018

 Dr. Rozbruch says he expects this approach to prosthetics to become the new standard, a shift that will alter the lives of many who may be able to avoid a life in a wheelchair.

-Watch the full segment at NY1.com.
+This segment originally appeared at NY1.com.